PostHog/posthog.com/contents/blog/how-to-measure-product-market-fit.md

 ### 3. Organic traffic to your homepage

-One final way to track word-of-mouth is organic users who visit your website homepage as a proxy for word-of-mouth.
-We track this in PostHog as an insight tracking:
+One final way to track word of mouth is using organic users who visit your website homepage as a proxy for word-of-mouth growth.
+We track this in PostHog as an insight configured to show:

-- Unique users who visited the homepage via a search engine
+1. Unique users who visited the homepage via a search engine.
-- Unique users who visited the homepage direct
+2. Unique users who visited the homepage direct.
-- Excluding users with an identified email address
+3. While excluding users with an identified email address.

 This captures people who visit our homepage by searching for us, typing in our website address, or via "dark social" sources like Slack and WhatsApp, while excluding existing users who have an identified email address.

-This method will capture some existing users as well, but we've found it correlates well with surges in word-of-mouth awareness.

 ![posthog proxy](../images/blog/how-to-measure-product-market-fit/word-of-mouth-proxy.png)

 Above you can see the trend for our homepage since the beginning of 2021.
 Unsurprisingly, it's similar to that of Google Trends.
+Again, consistent linear growth over a significant period is enough to suggest your have product-market fit – it doesn't have to show exponential growth.

 > 💡 **PostHog Tip:** If you're using PostHog, remember to add `UTM Source` = `Is not set` to filter out any paid ad campaigns you're running.

-### When to use word-of-mouth
+### When to use word-of-mouth growth

 Word-of-mouth growth is a good option for any product-led company – i.e. a product that's self-serve and doesn't do outbound sales.
 It's a weak leading indicator, but useful so long as you don't buy into your own PR and verify it with other metrics, such as user signups or engagement.